YoshifumiFuyuno/Search-from-Popup-or-ContextMenu/README.md

     (At "Icon only", the display mode can be temporarily switched by double-clicking)
   * support Bookmarklet.
     (It can also be executed automatically when the popup is displayed) / (You can also import bookmarklets from your Bookmarks)
   * added Search box to Popup.
-(Support for Google or DuckDuckGo or Qwant or Bing or Yandex or 百度(Baidu) suggest)
+(Support for Google or DuckDuckGo or Qwant or Bing or Яндекс(Yandex) or 百度(Baidu) suggest)
   * added Hotkey search.
   * added a function to easily add a search engine from the text box context menu.
   * added search URL `{linkurl}`. `{linkurl}` is supports "Advanced usage".